The minimalist lifestyle is only for some.

 Part with piles of books & magazines.

-A few years ago, after years of collecting books from thrift stores and bargain bins, our bedroom began to become consumed by mountains of books in every corner.
+A few years ago, after years of collecting books from thrift stores and bargain bins, our bedroom became consumed by mountains of books in every corner.
 Eventually, space became an issue, and I needed to make the decision to donate some of my collection.
 Hundreds and hundreds of pounds of books were given to a new home.

 Books ultimately became the catalyst for my initial interest in a minimalist lifestyle.